 How do I create a Story Setting

-Once you’ve signed up for an ARCHIVOS subscription, there are several ways to create a new Story Setting:
+Once you’ve signed up for an ARCHIVOS subscription, the first step is to create a new Story Setting:

 How do I configure my story setting?